Structured Data Clear Signing Format

 In addition, additional roots are introduced to support description of paths over multiple files in a single common notation.
 The root node identifier indicates which document or data location this path references, according to the following table:

-Root node identifier | Refers to | Value location |
+| Root node identifier | Refers to | Value location |

-# | Path applies to the structured data schema (ABI path for contracts, path in the message types itself for EIP-712) | Values can be found in the serialized representation of the structured data |
+| # | Path applies to the structured data schema (decoded function parameters for contracts, path in the message types itself for EIP-712) | Values can be found in the serialized representation of the structured data |

-$ | Path applies to the current file describing the structured data formatting, after merging with includes | Values can be found in the merged file itself |
+| $ | Path applies to the current file describing the structured data formatting, after merging with includes | Values can be found in the merged file itself |

-@ | Path applies to the container of the structured data to be signed | Values can be found in the serialized container to sign, and are uniquely defined per container in the Reference section |
+| @ | Path applies to the container of the structured data to be signed | Values can be found in the serialized container to sign, and are uniquely defined per container in the Reference section |

 Root nodes and following separator can be omitted, in which case the path is relative to the structure being described.
-In case there is no encapsulating structure, relative paths refer to the top-level structure described in the current file and are equivalent to #.
+In case there is no encapsulating structure, relative paths refer to the top-level structure described in the current file and are equivalent to #. root node.

-in solidity), a slice selector can be appended to the path, to refer to the specific set of bytes indicated by the slice.
+For paths referring to structured data fields, if a field has a variable length primitive type (like bytes or string in solidity), a slice selector can be appended to the path, to refer to the specific set of bytes indicated by the slice.

 Examples